top of page

 Why did Messerklinger’s Technique or FESS Fail?

 There are around 40 sinuses in our body.
-But as per Messer Klinger, only 4 or 5 sinuses in the osteomeatal complex area or OMC needs an operation.
+But as Messerklinger says that only 4 or 5 sinuses in the osteomeatal complex area or OMC need an operation.
 This led to partial results as we surgeons did not open the 30+ sinuses.
 Messer Klinger states that these 30+ sinuses should clear themselves over time which happened only in 30% of the patients.

 TFSE Surgery

 TFSE surgery's full form is Total Fronto Spheno Ethmoidectomy surgery, which was developed to overcome the limitations of FESS.
-TFSE surgery, all 30 to 40 sinuses are opened for better results.
+In TFSE surgery, all 30 to 40 sinuses are opened for better results.
 On the contrary, in FESS, only 4 or 5 sinuses are opened.
 This increased the success rate from 30% to around 90%.
+This means that there is still a 10% failure chance of sinus operation with basic TFSE.

 To rectify the issue, we replaced grabbing tools with cutting tools.
 These tools and methods aided in maintaining the mucosa.
 However, the surgical time significantly extended to 4 to 6 hours.
 Prolonged surgeries beyond 4 hours may result in inconsistent outcomes.
 The speed of the surgery is crucial to achieving optimal results.